gregrs-uk/python-fhrs-osm/README.md

 Python tools for downloading and comparing Food Hygiene Rating Scheme (FHRS) and OpenStreetMap (OSM) data and finding possible matches between it, together with Leaflet slippy maps for visualising the data.

 ## Features
-* Download specific OpenStreetMap and FHRS data using a modified version of overpy and the FHRS API and parse it into a PostgreSQL/PostGIS database
+* Download OpenStreetMap and FHRS data and parse it into a PostgreSQL/PostGIS database
 * Use database views to compare OpenStreetMap and FHRS data and find anomalies
 * Use a database view to find possible matches between OSM nodes/ways and FHRS establishments, based on proximity and similarity of names
 * Export HTML pages with statistics and Leaflet slippy maps, allowing users to visualise OSM/FHRS data as well as to review possible matches between FHRS and OSM data and import useful tags into JOSM